oliviacastellini/Cell-specific_mQTLs/README.md

 Use specific scripts in /resources/ folder for each cloned pipeline repository

-### Replication
+### Replication questions
-- Are the GoDMC SNP-CpG pairs replicating in bulk+int?
+- Does the bulk + interaction model reproduce the effects in 'cell-sorted model'?
+- Does predicted cell count vs observed cell count make a difference for 'bulk + interaction model'?
-- Are the GoDMC SNP-CpG pairs replicating in cell-specific?
+- Do the GoDMC hits have different effects in different cell types?
-- Discovery in bulk+int replicating in cell-specific?
-- Discovery in cell-specific replicating in bulk?

 ```
 Rscript Replicate_mQTLmodels.Rmd